Music store: Piano

 One common specialty store is the piano store, which typically sells a range of upright pianos and grand pianos.
 In the 2010s, some piano stores sell high-end digital pianos, including grand pianos equipped with a digital player piano mechanism that can play back a recorded performance by activating the hammers.

 Piano sales are on the decline, in part because high-quality, properly-maintained pianos can remain playable for 60 to 80 years after their original purchase.
 Some piano stores offer rental of new pianos; as well, some piano stores sell used pianos.
+In addition, digital alternatives have also become more affordable and accessible, prompting many consumers to opt for electronic keyboards with built-in recording or MIDI capabilities.

 The high price of pianos is one factor that is causing the closing of piano stores: "A good grand piano from a respected name costs about as much as a luxury automobile", and as such, children (and their parents) are choosing less expensive instruments, such as electronic keyboards or stringed instruments.

 Though sales of acoustic pianos and quality keyboard instruments continually declines in the United States, in China "piano sales are booming", with most instruments being intended for home use.
 This rise in sales is in part because the costly instruments are viewed as a status symbol in China.